 Lactose intolerance is another example of a dietary restriction that may require supplements.
 Specific nutrients of concern in this situation are calcium and Vitamin D, since these are mainly obtained from dairy products.
 Just as with Vitamin B-12, Vitamin D and calcium can be found in other foods that do not contain lactose.
 However, it may be difficult for a person with lactose-intolerance to get the recommended amount.
 This is another case in which a doctor or dietitian may recommend a dietary supplement to prevent nutrient deficiency.

-As we age, our bodies usually requires fewer calories.
+As we age, our bodies usually require fewer calories.
 However, we still need roughly the same amount of vitamins and minerals to function.
 For this reason, it can be challenging for older adults to get all the nutrients they need.
 In addition to this, absorption of certain nutrients tend to decrease as we get older.
 Specific nutrients of concern are Vitamin B-12, Vitamin D, and calcium.
 The Dietary Guidelines for Americans recommends that older adults consider dietary supplements, specifically vitamin B-12 and vitamin D.

 Medical Conditions or Medications Affecting Absorption